Sex and the City 2

 Sex and the City 2 is a 2010 American romantic comedy film, written and directed by Michael Patrick King.
-It is the second film to be based on the HBO television series—serving as a sequel to 2008's Sex and the City.
+It is the second and final film to be based on the HBO television series—serving as a sequel to 2008's Sex and the City.
 The film stars Sarah Jessica Parker, Kim Cattrall, Kristin Davis, Cynthia Nixon, John Corbett and Chris Noth.

-Sex and the City 2 was released theatrically in the United States on May 27, 2010.
-The film received negative reviews from critics, who criticized the plot and running time, as well as its portrayal of the Middle East, which was seen as culturally insensitive.
-It was commercially successful, grossing $294.7 million worldwide against a production budget of $95 million.
+Sex and the City 2 was released theatrically in the United States on May 27, 2010, and received highly unfavorable reviews from critics, who criticized the plot and runtime, as well as the "culturally insensitive" portrayal of the Middle East.
+Regardless, the film was commercially successful, grossing $294.7 million worldwide against its budget of $95 million.

-A follow-up television series, And Just Like That..., premiered in 2021.
+A follow-up television series, And Just Like That..., premiered in 2021 on HBO Max, running for three seasons until 2025.

 Plot

 Carrie, Samantha, Charlotte, and Miranda reunite to attend the wedding of their friends Stanford and Anthony.
 Three of the four women are now married, with Samantha remaining single at 52 and managing the effects of menopause while trying to maintain her libido.

 In New York City, Miranda becomes increasingly frustrated at her law firm and ultimately resigns after repeated disrespect from the new managing partner.
 Charlotte, now a stay-at-home mother to daughters Lily and Rose, feels overwhelmed by parenting and grows concerned that her husband, Harry, may be attracted to their young Irish nanny, Erin.
 Carrie and Mr. Big have settled into married life but differ on how to spend their leisure time.
 Carrie enjoys socializing and going out, while Big prefers staying in and watching television.

 For their anniversary, Carrie gives Big a vintage engraved Rolex.
 In return, he installs a television in their bedroom, suggesting they watch old movies together, which Carrie interprets as impersonal.
 Feeling unappreciated, Carrie temporarily moves back to her old apartment to write.
 Upon her return, Big acts more attentive and suggests she spend two days a week at her old apartment so he can unwind, which he believes will allow them to better enjoy their time together.
 Carrie agrees, though she fears the arrangement may create distance.

 Samantha is hired to develop a PR campaign for a wealthy Arab sheikh.
 As part of the deal, he invites her and her friends on an all-expenses-paid luxury vacation to Abu Dhabi.
 Miranda, no longer tied to a job, is particularly enthusiastic about the trip.